BlazingHotCode/CircuitSim/README.md

 **Built-in groups**
 - Sources: Battery, Source (toggleable).
+- Logic: NAND, AND, OR, XOR, NOT.
 - Passive: Resistor.
 - Meters: Voltmeter, Ammeter.
 - Controls: Switch.
 - Reference: Ground.

+**Custom-component editor**
+- Ports: Input Port, Output Port (used for defining a custom component’s interface).

 **Custom components**
 - Create, edit, and delete custom components from the Custom group.
 - Editor mode adds Input/Output ports for defining custom interfaces.
 - Custom components can be nested and reused like built-ins.

+## Digital Logic Notes

+- Logic gates output either ~0V (LOW) or ~5V (HIGH) with a ~2.5V threshold.
+- Gate outputs drive connected wires; those wires are marked as “logic powered” internally so logic can propagate even when the analog solver would otherwise show ~0 current.
+- Logic inputs enforce a single-wire-per-input connection rule to prevent ambiguous fan-in at the pin.

 ## Custom Components And Temp Mode